-Partially agree - The Digital Team will work with our Data Centre suppliers to explore monitoring of the uninterruptible power supply (UPS) during the generation tests.
-As outlined above the electrical testing is the responsibility of Estates, Digital can only monitor the health check of the UPS.
+Agree - The Digital Team will work with both our Data Centre suppliers and the Estates Team to explore monitoring of the uninterruptible power supply (UPS) during the generator, tests.
+As the electrical testing is the responsibility of the Director of Estates and Facilities, the Digital team will work with the local estates teams in order to monitor the health check of the UPS, based on the generator testing schedule.
 The Committee should also note constant checking and switching of the UPS would greatly affect the lifespan of the batteries, which will incur additional costs.